tcwan/ev3dev-arm-bbr/README.md

 TBD

-# Updating depdent libraries
+# Updating dependent libraries

-ev3dev-arm-bbr is dependent on the ev3dev-c module.
+ev3dev-arm-bbr is dependent on the ev3dev-c library.
 In order to avoid breaking changes, updating of ev3dev-c is not automatic.
 To perform an update, the following steps must be taken:

 ```
 run `scripts/updatelibs.sh`
 $ cd ev3dev-c
- determine the latest commit from `git log`
+Determine the latest commit from `git log`
 $ git checkout <commit id> # to select the latest commit for ev3dev-c
 $ `cd ..`
 $ git checkin ev3dev-c # to commit updated ev3dev-c module to project